How FICO Credit Scores Are Calculated

 How do I find out my credit score?

-Curious about your credit score?
-Give us a call at (334) 285-8850.
+Curious about credit scores?
+Give us a call: (334) 285-8850.